Islam in Australia: 1990s

 Trade and educational links have been developed between Australia and several Muslim countries.
-Muslim students from countries such as Malaysia, Indonesia, India, Bangladesh and Pakistan, are among the thousands of international students studying in Australian universities.
+Muslim students from countries such as Malaysia, Indonesia, Bangladesh and Pakistan, are among the thousands of international students studying in Australian universities.

 A number of Australian Arabs experienced anti-Arab backlash during the First Gulf War (1990–91).
 Newspapers received numerous letters calling for Arab Australians to "prove their loyalty" or "go home", and some Arab Australian Muslim women wearing hijab head coverings were reportedly harassed in public.
 The Australian government's Human Rights and Equal Opportunity Commission included accounts of racial harassment experienced by some Australian Arabs in their 1991 report on racism in Australia.

 21st century

 Kuraby Mosque Brisbane attracts large number of worshippers in Friday prayers.

 By the beginning of the 21st-century, Muslims from more than sixty countries had settled in Australia.
-While a very large number of them come from Bosnia, Turkey, and Lebanon, there are Muslims from Indonesia, India, Malaysia, Iran, Fiji, Albania, Sudan, Somalia, Egypt, the Palestinian territories, Iraq, Afghanistan, Pakistan and Bangladesh, among others.
+While a very large number of them come from Bosnia, Turkey, and Lebanon, there are Muslims from Indonesia, Malaysia, Iran, Albania, Sudan, Somalia, Egypt, the Palestinian territories, Iraq, Afghanistan, Pakistan and Bangladesh, among others.
 At the time of the 2011 census, 476,000 Australians (representing 2.2 percent of the population) reported Islam as their religion.

 On a few occasions in the 2000s and 2010s, tensions have flared between Australian Muslims and the general population.
 The Sydney gang rapes formed a much-reported set of incidents in 2000; a group of Lebanese men sexually assaulted non-Muslim women.
 In 2005, tensions between Muslims and non-Muslims in the Cronulla area of Sydney led to violent rioting; the incident resulted in mass arrests and criminal prosecution.
 In 2012, Muslims protesting in central Sydney against Innocence of Muslims, an anti-Islam film trailer, resulted in rioting.
 There was an increase in anti-Muslim sentiment in the aftermath of the Sydney hostage crisis on 15–16 December 2014, including a threat made against a mosque in Sydney.
 However, the Muslim community also received support from the Australian public through a social media campaign.